 - For evictions based on a holdover tenancy, landlords must provide the notice required to end the tenancy.
 If the tenant remains on the rental property after the termination date, the landlord can begin the eviction process without providing additional notice.
 (Kan.
 Stat.
 Ann. § 58-2570(c))

 - Do Kansas eviction laws allow landlords to use “self-help eviction” methods, such as locking a tenant out of the rental unit or shutting off the utilities?

-No. If a landlord evicts a tenant using self-help methods, the tenant can choose to recover possession or terminate the lease.
+No. If a landlord evicts a tenant using self-help methods (removes or excludes the tenant from the premises or willfully diminishes services to the tenant by interrupting or causing the interruption of electric, gas, water or other essential service to the tenant), the tenant can choose to recover possession or terminate the lease.
 Tenants can recover the greater of 1 1/2 months’ rent or the damages sustained.
 (Kan.
 Stat.
-Ann. §§ 58-2563)
+Ann. § 58-2563)

 COVID-19 Changes to Kansas Landlord-Tenant Laws

-- The Kansas governor has issued an executive order prohibiting certain evictions until January 26, 2021.
+- The Kansas governor’s executive order prohibiting certain evictions is no longer effective.

 - Kansas Small Claims Court Information